Paul Seidu Tanye‑Kulono

-Brigadier‑General Paul Seidu Tanye‑Kulono Esq. is a Ghanaian military officer, legal professional, and administrator who currently serves as Director‑General of the Ghana Ports and Harbours Authority (GPHA).
+Paul Seidu Tanye‑Kulono is a Ghanaian military officer, legal professional, and administrator who currently serves as Director‑General of the Ghana Ports and Harbours Authority (GPHA).
 He was appointed to this role by President John Dramani Mahama in February 2025.

 Early life and education

 Seidu Tanye‑Kulono was born in Ghana.
 He holds a Master of Laws (LL.M.) in Litigation and Alternative Dispute Resolution from George Washington University in the United States, a Master of Management Studies from Osmania University in India and a Master of Arts in International Affairs from the University of Ghana.